TremoloSecurity/OpenUnisonDockerDeploy/README.md

 ## Update the Environment Variables

-The OpenUnison deployment process relies on some environment variables to make the initial configuration easier.
+The OpenUnison deployment process relies on some environment variables and system properties to make the initial configuration easier.
 When building the image for the first time, if you used the same values from the environment variables when creating the keystore, the only setting that must be set is the OPENUNISON_HOST environment variable.
 This should be whatever the host port of the url will be when accessing OpenUnison.

 ## Build and Run